aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/convert-page-to-image/_index.md

 - **No Microsoft Office dependency** – works on any platform that supports Java.
 - **Fine‑grained control** – choose image format, quality, and specific page index.
 - **Scalable** – suitable for batch processing of many pages.

+## Convert OneNote Page to PNG Using Java
+If you prefer a loss‑less PNG instead of JPEG, simply change the `SaveFormat` to `Png` and optionally adjust compression settings.
+This is especially useful when you need to **save onenote as png** for high‑quality reports.

 ## Prerequisites